Visit website NR29 4EF

 Nearby Horsey Windpump has a cafe and shop open in the summer.

-Nearest to: St Benets and Red Roofs but an easy drive from many of the other cottages, particularly those in Winterton.
+Nearest to: Red Roofs but an easy drive from many of the other cottages, particularly those in Winterton.

 What the locals know: When the tide is in you can still walk in the dunes, the best area is heading north.